HubRise/website/content/apps/woocommerce/en/pull-orders.md

 The discount applied to the order is passed in a single object in the HubRise `discounts` array.

-The available fields in the payload are the following:
+The fields sent are the following:

 - `name`: The name of the discount.
 - `price_off`: The total amount of the discount.